labradorescence/sqlalchemy-basics-08-2022/README.md

-There is much debate about the best location for seed data- if you have a good plan in place ahead of time, it's wise to make a `seed.py` script inside of your `migrations/` directory and import it into your first migration.
-It's a little late for that for us- we'll keep it in the `bookstore_app` directory instead, next to the database.
+There is much debate about the best location for seed data- if you have a good plan in place ahead of time, it's wise to make a `seed.py` script inside of your app or `migrations/` directory and import it into your first migration.

 Let's set it up to import the various data models, engine-creators, and session-makers that it needs to write to our database.